 Creating Relationships with Kids – II

-We know that relationships with kids matter, but to know that and just try once in awhile is not enough.
-We must know the ways that kids interact with others, including significant adults, in order to understand how to foster those relationships.
-I would like to refer to Search Institute’s Developmental Relationships Framework (www.search-institute.org).
+We know that relationships with kids matter, but knowing that and trying once in a while is not enough.
+We must learn how kids interact with others, including significant adults, to foster those relationships.
+I want to refer to Search Institute’s Developmental Relationships Framework (www.search-institute.org).
 Element one of Search Institute’s framework is Express Care (www.search-institute.org).
-How do we express that we care to a friend as an adult?
+How do we express that we care for a friend as an adult?

-Kids receive enough put downs and negative talk from their friends and for the most part, their confidence is already on shaky ground.
-What they need is someone they can really talk with, say everything they are thinking without judgment.
-By being that person you can count on you help them to think through their own incomplete ideas.
+Kids receive enough put-downs and negative talk from their friends, and their confidence is already on shaky ground for the most part.
+They need someone they can talk with and say everything they are thinking without judgment.
+By being that person, you can count on you help them to think through their vague ideas.
 You show the person that you like taking time with them, that they matter to you and that they can come to you whenever they feel like it.
 That is a good relationship–right?

-One that we would all like to have, someone who is really there for us.
-By being gentle with kids and helping them with their thoughts without being judgmental we help them to build confidence in themselves.
-Then when you really need them to come to you and get some help, they are a lot more likely to do so because the relationship is already there.
-I hope that you will continue on to Part III of this series.
+We would all like to have someone who is there for us.
+By being gentle with kids and helping them with their thoughts without being judgmental, we help them to build confidence in themselves.
+Then when you need them to come to you and get some help, they are a lot more likely to do so because the relationship is already there.
+I hope that you will continue to Part III of this series.

-Enjoy the process, it really is all we have anyway.
+Enjoy the process; it is all we have anyway.